 - Any other factors the court deems relevant

-It’s also important to understand that in addition to determining how much monthly payments should be, the court must also determine how long alimony will last.
-Typically, the length of payments is determined by the length of the marriage.
-When receiving durational alimony, you’ll find the New York courts typically follow the following guidelines:
+It’s also important to understand that, in addition to determining how much monthly payments should be, the court must also determine how long alimony will last.
+Typically, the length of payments is determined by the length of the marriage and the circumstances of each spouse.

 - Marriages that last up to 15 years: support lasts between 15%-30% of the length of the marriage